 We encourage you to start by browsing your kiddo’s bookshelf with them to look for their own books that might fit the challenge, and your local library is, of course, another great resource if you need a new book!

-Summer Reading: How to Avoid the Summer Slide
+How to Avoid the Summer Slide

 Summer reading is so important to help kids avoid the summer slide.
 What is the summer slide, you ask?
-According to research, kids that don’t read enough enter the next school year at a lower reading level than when they completed the prior grade in the spring.
+According to research, kids who don’t read enough enter the next school year at a lower reading level than when they completed the prior grade in the spring.

 There is compelling data that suggests that reading even 20 minutes a day not only prevents the summer slide, it also helps kids grow academically.
 And reading together is also shown to strengthen family relationships!

 If you have a reluctant reader, it can be extra challenging to get them to read during the summer when they are away from school.
 On the other hand, if you have a voracious young reader, they can get bored quickly during the summer months.
 We’ve designed the Read Around the World summer reading challenge to keep both groups of kids excited about books all summer long!